JamesNewton/HybridDiskEncoder/README.md

 - detector mount,
 - top support arm.

-##Questions:
+## Questions:
 Detector to support mount should be adjustable?
 Or will laser cut and assembly be accurate enough?

-##Status:
+## Status:
-Physical design completed, some disks have been lasercut and appear to work well.
+- Done: CAD encoder, (some disks have been lasercut and appear to work well.)
 - TODO: Order parts for electronics
 - TODO: Order thin (1 or 2mm) acrylic and black / opaque cardstock.
 - TODO: Lasercut parts for test assembly, update CAD as needed